tru-ID/sim-card-auth-android/Android-PhoneCheck.md

     }
 ```

-### 2. Using the **tru.ID** SDK to Request the SubscriberCheck URL
+### 2. Use the **tru.ID** SDK to Request the SubscriberCheck URL

 At this point you're going to add the `tru-sdk-android` SDK to your project to enable the SubscriberCheck URL to be requested over a mobile data connection.

-Edit the `build.gradle` for your project at your project's root and add the following code snippet to the `allprojects/repositories` section:
+Edit the `build.gradle` at your project's root and add the following code snippet to the `allprojects/repositories` section:

 ```groovy